archcoding-books/papers/storage/haystack/haystack.md

 file system.
 InOSDI ’06: Proceedings of the 7th symposium on Operating systems design and implementation, pages 307–320, Berkeley, CA, USA, 2006.
 USENIX Association.
 [27] S. A. Weil, K. T. Pollack, S. A. Brandt, and E. L. Miller.
-Dy- namic metadata management for petabyte-scale file systems.
-In SC ’04: Proceedings of the 2004 ACM/IEEE conference on Su- percomputing, page 4, Washington, DC, USA, 2004.
-IEEE Com- puter Society.
+Dynamic metadata management for petabyte-scale file systems.
+In
+SC ’04: Proceedings of the 2004 ACM/IEEE conference on Supercomputing, page 4, Washington, DC, USA, 2004.
+IEEE Computer Society.

 [28] Z. Zhang and K. Ghose. hfs: a hybrid file system prototype for improving small file and metadata performance.SIGOPS Oper.